Klingebeil/homepage/wiki/Better Work/11-infrastructuring.md

 Lately I‘ve been doing a lot of reading on the concept of infrastructure or to be more precise the connections between infrastructures and work.

-I quite like this definition of infrastructure by Susan Leigh Star:
+I quite like this definition of infrastructure by Susan Leigh Star[^1]:

 > - *Embeddedness*.
 Infrastructure is sunk into and inside of other structures, social arrangements, and technologies.
 > - *Transparency*.
 Infrastructure is transparent to use, in the sense that it does not have to be reinvented each time or assembled for each task, but invisibly supports those tasks.